Skip to content

 FacetWhenDoesLayer

-Antivirusafter — remediationscan & neutralize hostile payloads picked up from the wire / a target / a cart; the between-ops hygiene loop + the cleanup that recovers a debuff (§6)passive + on-demand
+Antivirusafter, remediationscan & neutralize hostile payloads picked up from the wire / a target / a cart; the between-ops hygiene loop + the cleanup that recovers a debuffpassive + on-demand

-Section titled “5.
-Hardening — the defensive build (credit sink)”
+Section titled “Hardening: the defensive build (credit sink)”

-Per currency-and-economy.md §5.1, hardening knSALK is a permanent rig upgrade in the program-tree credit sink.
+Per economy-model.md, hardening knSALK is a permanent program-tier purchase in the upgrade catalog.
 Upgrades raise the passive-shield strength (a higher breakthrough threshold), add firewall rule capacity, improve AV neutralize speed, and strengthen internal-ICE for the active stand.
 So defense is a build choice: a stealth-rig operator who buys trace-decay leans on staying cold; a loud-but-armored operator buys knSALK and tanks the counter-stand.
-Both viable — the same generalist-vs-specialist axis as the rest of the economy.
+Both viable, the same generalist-vs-specialist axis as the rest of the economy.

-Section titled “6.
-Stakes — what a breach costs (the tuning knob)”
+Section titled “Stakes: what a breach costs (the tuning knob)”

-Escalating, and deliberately recoverable — defense failure should sting, not brick your save:
+Escalating, and deliberately recoverable: defense failure should sting, not brick a save.

 OutcomeCost